 Yes, unless you have fulfilled one of the following four equivalents:

-- taken an equivalent course at another institution;
+- transferred an equivalent course (or calculus or statistices) from another institution;

 - passed the Quantitative Reasoning and Technological Literacy I (QRTL I) test (a proctored exam, which cannot be taken off-site); or

 - received Advanced Placement credit for calculus or statistics.

 Do I have to take LSP 121?

 If you began attending DePaul in Fall 2006 or later (whether as a

 first-year or transfer student) you must take LSP 121, UNLESS one of the

 - You are an Honors student (for Honors students, LSP 180 replaces LSP 121.)